storage systems FARM. STORAGE. Give reasons for the storage of farm produce.

 (ii) Clean and disinfect stores before use.

-(iii) Ensure that farm products are free from pests and disease organism before storage.
+(iii) Ensure that farm products are free from pests and disease organisms before storage.

-(iv) All storage containers such-as bags, pots, bottles and other should be dried and cleaned before they are used. (v) Pests and disease outbreak in store should be controlled with appropriate chemicals.
+(iv) All storage containers such as bags, pots, bottles and others should be dried and cleaned before they are used. (v) Pests and disease outbreaks in stores should be controlled with appropriate chemicals.

 Problems of storage system

 The following are the problems associated with the storage of farm produce 1.
-High of construction Some of the methods of storing farm produce require high cost of construction and maintenance.
-Since most of our farmers are poor, they cannot adopt these methods, for example silo and cold loom storage systems.
+High construction Some of the methods of storing farm produce require a high cost of construction and maintenance.
+Since most of our farmers are poor, they cannot adopt these methods, for example, silo and cold loom storage systems.

 3. Bulky crop products Some crop products are bulky hence their storage becomes difficult.
-A lot of time and labour is spent in constructing the storage facilities that can accommodate them.
-Example is yarn tubers.
+A lot of time and labour is spent in constructing storage facilities that can accommodate them.
+An example is yarn tubers.

-The activity of rats is a serious problem because they destroy stored products and storage materials
+The activity of rats is a severe problem because they destroy stored products and storage materials

 Precautions to be taken before grains are stored

-In the storage of grains care mast be taken to ensure that grains will store well without going bad and loosing viability and nutritive value.
+In the storage of grains, care must be taken to ensure that grains will store well without going bad and losing viability and nutritional value.

 The following precautions will help to ensure good storage for grains: